lmedranos/EquiDTB/README.md

 ## QM datasets

-The quantum-mechanical property data used to train the EquiDTB models can be downloaded from the ZENODO repository.
+The quantum-mechanical property data used to train the EquiDTB models can be downloaded from the ZENODO repository associated with this work.

 ## Computing with EquiDTB framework